danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

   with more lockless tricks to avoid inversions is tempting, and again in most cases the wrong approach.

-Ideal big dumb locking therefore needs to be right-sized everytime the requirements on the datastructures changes.
-If not done there's a high chance the locking complexity tailspinning into ever bigger locking, or ever smaller more complex locking, depending upon on which side of the optimal track you've fallen of the wagon train.
+Ideally, your big dumb would always be right-sized, even everytime the requirements on the datastructures changes.
+But magic 8 balls tend to be on short supply, and you tend to only find out that your guess was wrong when the pain if the lock being too big or too small is already substantial, and the inherit struggles of resizing a lock as the code evolves keeps pushing you further away from the optimum instead of closer.
+Good luck!

 <h2 style="background:yellow;"> Level 2: Fine-grained Locking</h2>